 Protests erupt across the country after the release of the Tyre Nichols footage

-Numerous protests are breaking out across the U.S. following Friday's release of body camera footage of the killing of Tyre Nichols.
+Numerous mostly peaceful protests broke out across the U.S. following Friday's release of body camera footage of the killing of Tyre Nichols.
 All five officers involved in Nichols' arrest were fired and charged with second-degree murder, assault and kidnapping earlier this week.

 Protests in some cities led to the calling of the National Guard, while others affected transit.